 Unfortunately, I haven't figured out how to make sweetened condensed milk that is both sugar-free and dairy-free.
 One of these days I'll try and make one of these dairy-free sweetened condensed milk recipes with a sugar substitute.
 I'm not sure if it'll set up as it does with sugar the same way with an alternative sweetener like erythritol or stevia.
 So, for now, this is not a dairy-free recipe.
 One day, maybe I'll experiment.

-- 4 small boxes (3 oz. each) of sugar-free Jell-O in different colors.
+- 4 boxes sugar-free Jell-O in different colors 3 oz. each

-- 1 1/2 cups of sugar-free sweetened condensed milk substitute.
+- 1 ½ cups sugar-free sweetened condensed milk substitute.